 The town certainly surprised me!

-5 reasons to visit Niagara Falls, NY
+5 reasons to visit Niagara Falls, NY with kids

 1. Niagara Falls State Park is the oldest state park in the country.